 In the deepest caverns and the shadowed floors of forest marshes, travelers, adventurers, and certain animals fall prey to death from disease and monstrous attacks.
-These untimely demises leave behind a veritable trove of nourishment for scavengers, but, in the worlds of Dungeons and Dragons, this means far more than just the passing crows.
+These untimely demises leave behind a veritable trove of nourishment for scavengers, but, in the worlds of Dungeons and Dragons, this means far more to Carrion Crawlers (MM, p.
+37).

 These scavengers aren’t fussy about what they eat, devouring any remains they come across, bones included.
 However, they prefer to allow fresh meat to begin to decay if they have the time to do so.
 They typically inhabit caves, sewers, ruins, marshes, and dungeons though they can be found anywhere dark, damp, and likely to have creatures taking their last breath there.

 When seeking their next meal, carrion crawlers will roam their territory seeking out any scents that may lead them to meat.
 They will even follow a distant light for miles, instinctively believing that light will be wielded by meat just waiting to be overcome and devoured.
 Whilst wandering their territories, carrion crawlers will often climb along ceilings where possible, avoiding other monsters that might inhabit the floor and pose a threat to them.
 By moving in this manner, they can easily avoid monsters such as oozes and otyughs, whilst still being able to effectively ambush prey that makes the mistake of not looking up.
 Another common strategy for a carrion crawler on the hunt is to wait around a corner for prey to simply stumble into them and their poisonous tentacles.